Jimi Hendrix album "Axis: Bold as Love"

 "Little Wing"

-The composition became Jimi Hendrix's hallmark, including because the musician often performed it live.
-The name of the song was the name, which, according to the artist himself, belonged to his guardian angel.
-For decades, the composition has been impressing listeners.
-Other musicians turn to her again and again, Sting and Metallica recorded covers on Little Wing.
-Blues notes can be heard in the gentle sound of the melody.
-In 2005, the editors of Rolling Stone included the song in the list of the five hundred greatest songs of all time.
+The song became Jimi Hendrix's trademark, also because the musician often performed it live.
+The title of the song was a name that, according to the artist himself, belonged to his guardian angel.
+For decades, the composition has impressed listeners.
+Other musicians turn to it again and again, Sting and Metallica recorded covers of "Little Wing".
+Bluesy notes can be heard in the gentle sound of the melody.
+In 2005, Rolling Stone included the song in its list of the five hundred best songs of all time.

 "If 6 Was 9"

-"You Got Me Floating"
+"You Got Me Floatin'"

 "Castles Made of Sand"